St Catherine's Hill Winchester

 There is a car park just north of the hill where you can pick up the footpaths to the hill.
 You could also walk from the centre of town which is only about a mile away.
-If you're coming by bike then National Cycle Network route 23 runs right past the hill along the river.
+If you're coming by bike then National Cycle Route 23 runs right past the hill along the river.

 To turn this into a longer circular walk descend the hill and head south along the River Itchen to St Cross Bridge.
 Cross the bridge and then return on the other side of the river to Winchester College and the town.

 If you'd like to extend your walk then you could pick up the Itchen Way and enjoy a stroll along the River Itchen.
 If you were to head north along the trail you would soon come to the lovely Winnall Moors Nature Reserve.
 Here you will find nice footpaths taking you to chalk stream, tall fen, hay meadow and wet pasture, with a wide variety of wildlife to look out for.
 Near here is another popular little climb to St Gile's Hill.
 There's another nice viewpoint with a little park, an information board and fine views over the cathedral, college and castle.
 The Hockley Viaduct is also located just to the south of the hill and is worth visiting for its views and historical significance.